Vasileios-Bellos/BloomingRose/README.md

 A collection of pre-recorded animations showcasing various scene presets can be found in [gif](gif) and [Videos](Videos).

+## Live Script

+`BloomingRose_Live.mlx` provides an interactive notebook-style interface in the Live Editor with inline sliders and dropdowns for adjusting parameters, embedded animation playback and direct exporting to MP4 or GIF.
+The Live Script itself can be exported to PDF, Microsoft® Word, HTML, LaTeX, Markdown, or Jupyter® notebooks.

 ## Interactive GUI

 ```matlab